UNM Scholarships

 Note: For more information, follow-up questions, and to check on the status of your application with any of the opportunities listed below, please reach out to the funding department/organization directly.

-• A comprehensive statement expressing your educational goals, personal philosophy and motivation for applying for this Scholarship.
+• A comprehensive statement expressing your educational goals and motivation for applying for this particular scholarship

-• A complete list/directory of student organization(s), extra-curricular activities, volunteer and community service experiences.
+• A complete list/directory of student organization(s), extra-curricular activies, volunteer and community service experiences

 To access the application, CLICK HERE.